Dua: Shi'a Isma'ili tradition

 Some Shia believe there are preliminaries for fulfillment of du'ā'.
 According to Mutahhari, Du'ā' is both premises and conclusion, both means and end.

 Shi'a Isma'ili Muslims perform du'ā' three times a day as part of worship services in the jamatkhanas (assembly places).
 Those unable to pray in congregation at the jamatkhana are expected to recite the obligatory du'ā' at dusk and dawn.
 The du'ā' is key to the worship service, without which it remains incomplete.
 The Isma'ili du'ā' is recited in Arabic and consists of six cycles.
 Each part begins with basmala and concludes with sujud (prostration).
 The first half of each cycle conveys fundamental principles and the second half is a supplication followed by tasliyah or salah.

 The core of the Shi'a Isma'ili du'ā' is recognising the authority and leadership of 'Ali and the Nizari lineage of imams.
-In this tradition, imams are understood as divinely inheriting the capacity to uncover the secrets of the Qur'an and thus revered as trustees of the Prophet's message and divine revelation.
+In this tradition, imams are understood as divinely inheriting the capacity to uncover the secrets of the Qur'an and thus revered as trustees of Muhammad's message and divine revelation.
 Every du'ā' ends with a testimony acknowledging the present imam.
 After reciting the du'ā', each member of the congregation turns to either side to shake hands while saying shah jo didar, that is, "May you glimpse His divine countenance".

 Other optional etiquette

-There are various other optional techniques and etiquettes in the Quran and Sunnah for Du'a.
-Listed here are a limited few and just a fraction of the etiquettes of du'a that scholars have found in reference to in the Quran and Sunnah.
+There are various other optional techniques and etiquettes in the Quran and Sunnah for du'ā'.
+Listed here are a limited few and just a fraction of the etiquettes of du'ā that scholars have found in reference to in the Quran and Sunnah.

 Raising one's hands

 Raising one's hands is an encouraged option.
-There are many hadith that describe how Muhammad raised his hands during du'a.
+There are many hadith that describe how Muhammad raised his hands during du'ā.
 Some hadith describe him having raised his hands to or above head-level in dire circumstances.
 Many scholars agree that aside from times of exceptionally great need, Muhammad did not raise his hands above his head.
 Under any other conditions, a common practice is to raise the hands to shoulder-height with palms placed together.

-Scholars however agree that there are two authentic ways of raising one's hands: when not in drastic conditions the palms of one's hands should be turned up facing the skies, whilst the back of one's hands are facing the ground, then the du'a can be "recited".
-One must also make sure to face the Qibla (direction of prayer), whilst making du'a.
+Scholars however agree that there are two authentic ways of raising one's hands: when not in drastic conditions the palms of one's hands should be turned up facing the skies, whilst the back of one's hands are facing the ground, then the du'ā' can be "recited".
+One must also make sure to face the Qibla (direction of prayer), whilst making du'ā.

 The second way agreed upon by scholars is to have the palms facing one's face; once again one must face the Qibla, but this time the back of one's hands should also face the Qibla.